 Arrive in the small Romanian city of Hirsova in the morning.
 The city is home to the famous ancient Roman Ruins of Carsium, and the Lipovan Church, a unique structure which stands high above the city.
 Today's optional excursion visits Constanta, the oldest continually inhabited city in Romania and an important cultural and economic center, featuring the famous Genoese Lighthouse, the Archaeology Park, and the Great Mahmudiye Mosque.
-In the meantime, the vessel continues to Fetesti, where excursion guests can rejoin.
-Spend this afternoon cruising the natural border between Bulgaria and Romania, viewing Romania on the right bank of the river and Bulgaria on the left.
+In the meantime, the vessel continues to Fetesti, where excursion guests will rejoin.
+Spend this afternoon cruising the Danube - the natural border between Bulgaria and Romania - viewing Romania on the right bank of the river and Bulgaria on the left.

-This morning, the ship reaches the southernmost harbour on the Danube: Svishtov, situated on the Bulgarian side of the river.
+This morning, the ship reaches the southernmost harbour on the Danube - Svishtov - which is situated on the Bulgarian side of the river.
 For those wanting to explore a little farther inland, an optional excursion including lunch is offered to the enchanting Veliko Tarnovo, the oldest town in Bulgaria.
 This pretty town is located on the steep banks of the river Yantra at the foot of the Balkan Mountains.
 High on a peak is the remains of the medieval town of Tsarevets, where 22 tsars made history in the 2nd Bulgarian empire.
-The flagships of the neighboring museum village of Arbanassi are the Church of the Nativity, adorned with splendid murals, and the rose oil, which can be purchased in the picturesque town centre.
-After lunch in a local restaurant, the bus will take you back to the ship, which in the meantime has sailed to Nikopol.
+The flagships of the neighboring museum village of Arbanassi consist of the Church of the Nativity, adorned with splendid murals, and the rose oil, which is a speciality of this picturesque town.
+After a delicious lunch in a local restaurant, return to the ship which is now docked in Nikopol.

 The natural beauty of the mighty Danube River is on full display as your AMADEUS vessel makes its way around bends and through the picturesque “Iron Gates”.
 This beautiful passage is named “Iron Gates” for the two hydroelectric dams that control the waterflow.